BabaiLi/tacotron2_samples/index.md

-## 歡迎來到 Github 網頁
+## Welcome to this page!

-這裡將展示基於 LDE多語者Embedding 和 Voice Conversion Embedding 的 Tacotron2 示例。<br>
+Here, we show the Multi-speaker Tacotron 2 system, and added LDE Speaker Embeddings and Voice Conversion Embeddings in this system.
-目前合成效果還未達到最佳！
+The Tacotron2 system has not yet reached the best!

 # Seen Speaker
 ## Inside Text